hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/test_extention - Copy/background.md

 2. **Clearer Test Names:** Test names are more descriptive (e.g., `test_browser_action_listener_valid_tab_id`).

-3. **Exception Handling:**  Tests now demonstrate how to use `pytest.raises` to check for exceptions when the tab ID is invalid (e.g., `None` or empty string).
+3. **Exception Handling:**  Tests now demonStarte how to use `pytest.raises` to check for exceptions when the tab ID is invalid (e.g., `None` or empty string).

 4. **Data Handling in Mock:**  The `new_tab` method in `MockBrowser` now correctly handles creating a mock tab with a unique ID using `uuid.uuid4()`.
 This is important as tab IDs in a real browser are unique.

-5. **Comprehensive Testing:**  The examples demonstrate testing various cases, including:
+5. **Comprehensive Testing:**  The examples demonStarte testing various cases, including:
    - Valid tab ID.
    - Missing tab ID.
    - Empty string as tab ID.